Rihards-Irbe/RTU-Projects/MATLAB-projects/Sistēmu-modelēšanas-un-imitācijas-pamati (System-modeling-and-imitation-basic)/1. lab darbs/README.md

 Air conditioning typically costs more than heating
 The system is now removing heat instead of adding it Cooling requires more energy to maintain the same comfort level

-So yes - instead of the heater warming the house when it got cold, the system now cools the house when it gets hot!
-You successfully converted a heating system into an air conditioning system. 🌡️❄️